City Guide: Portland

 Driving along the Pacific Coast Highway

-Road-tripping is the best way to see the scenic state of Oregon.
-Drive along spectacular scenic forest, mountain, or beach roads with your own set of wheels in Oregon.
+Road-tripping is the best way to see wide stretches of Oregon.
+Drive along spectacular forest, mountain, or beach roads, stopping along the way to take plenty of photos.

-• Highway 101 – Arguably the most famous highway in the U.S., follow PCH from California to Washington for amazing views.
+• Pacific Coast Highway/Highway 101 – Arguably the most famous highway in the U.S., the Pacific Coast Highway runs from California and into Washington, with jaw-dropping views on the Oregon stretch.

-• McKenzie Scenic Byway – An 82-mile loop from Bend to Portland drives past lava fields, rushing rivers, and snowy peaks.
+• McKenzie Pass-Santiam Pass Scenic Byway – Drive an 82-mile loop in Central Oregon that passes through Sisters, lava fields, rushing rivers, and snowy peaks.

-• Rogue-Umpqua Scenic Byway – This 172-mile scenic byway drives right past two of Oregon’s wildest and biggest rivers.
+• Rogue-Umpqua Scenic Byway – This 172-mile scenic byway brings visitors along two of the state’s most recreation-rich rivers.

-• Cascade Lakes Scenic Byway – Dazzling alpine peaks and turquoise blue lakes make this byway one of the most scenic in OR!
+• Cascade Lakes Scenic Byway – Dazzling alpine peaks and turquoise blue lakes make this byway one of the most scenic in the state.

 ⛱️ Best Beaches

-The author with a scenic view on her background in Yachats, Oregon
+The author with a scenic view of the ocean in her background

 Travel writer McKenna enjoys a scenic lookout over Yachats, south of Newport

-• Newport – A sleepy fishing town along the northern coast that’s known for local coffee and high-quality seafood.
+• Newport – A relaxing town along the central coast known for its two lighthouses, great coffee, and sea lion spotting opportunities.

 • Gold Beach – The Rogue River meets the ocean at this quiet beach town in southern Oregon.

-• Manzanita – One of the more scenic beaches along Oregon’s north-central coasts boasts a 360-degree view of Neahkahnie Mountain.
+• Manzanita One of the most scenic beaches along Oregon’s north-central coasts boasts a 360-degree view of Neahkahnie Mountain.

 ⛰️ Best Mountains